What Happens When the Person You Cosigned for Doesn't Pay?

 How Nonpayment on Cosigned Loans Affects You

-Loans and credit cards you’ve cosigned will be listed on your credit report.
-Any late payments will also be on your credit report and included in your credit score.
-The fact that you only cosigned the loan doesn’t look better on your credit report and it doesn’t ease the damage to your credit score.
+Not only are you liable for loan payments, your credit is also at risk.
+Any loans and credit cards you’ve cosigned for will be listed on your credit report.
+Late payments will be listed on your credit report and included in your credit score.
+The fact that you only cosigned for the loan doesn’t matter.

 If the account goes to collections, the debt collector will include you in any collection activity including calling you and listing the account on your credit report.